Dana Owings, Parish Administrator

 After 15 years with IBM, Dana Owings (she/her) retired in May of 2012.
 Wanting to stay active and having heard Pastor Paul Turner mention the need for an office manager during services at The Church Without Walls, in June she volunteered, and has been the Pastor’s Personal Assistant ever since (Either crazy or a glutton for punishment).
 Actually she enjoys the variety of work and people, and it goes along with her years of public service.

 A DuPont brat from Delaware, getting here has been an interesting journey!
 After High School, Dana went to Kemper Military School and College in Missouri, becoming the photographer and editor for the school newspaper, alumni news, and yearbook.
 With an AA Degree in hand, she transferred to GA Tech.
 This being Vietnam War era, 2 years later her studies were interrupted by the Uncle Sam with a “request” she present herself for military service.
 Due to the draft having an attendant risk of serious bodily harm, and learning she could pick her specialty, she enlisted in the US Army Signal Corps, choosing Cryptographic System Repair, the 2nd longest school the Army offered.
 After Army Basic Training she married Carolyn, and upon graduation from Advanced School was assigned to Germany.
 They enjoyed a 14 month tour, traveling when possible.
-A visit to the concentration camp at Dachau left indelible memories that were a serious driving force in her later activism.
+A visit to the former Nazi concentration camp at Dachau left indelible memories that were a serious driving force in her later activism.

 Returning to GA Tech, and ultimately finding she was more hands on, she transferred to Southern Technical Institute (now a campus of Kennesaw State).
 During her last years of college, she went to school by day, and worked full time night shift as an engineering lab technician at Scientific Atlanta, helping to develop their MARISAT (Marine Satellite) ground station equipment.
 In 1976 she graduated with a BS in Electrical Engineering Technology.
 During her career, Dana refused to specialize, preferring to see the wider view, and keep her options open, which allowed her the freedom to work in several allied fields.